HCF Questions with Answers (Solved Examples & Practice for Class 5–7)

 How to Calculate the HCF?

-In order to solve HCF questions, we can apply different methods of calculating HCF.
-Below are the three methods used most commonly to find HCF:
+To solve HCF questions and find the HCF easily, we can apply different methods of calculation.
+Below are the three most commonly used methods.

 The above-stated methods of finding HCF will make it easy for you to solve all types of HCF questions, whether small or large numbers.